-The Philippines e-commerce market is definitely worth entering.
-At present, while its current e-commerce landscape is only 1.5% of its retail market, that market value is at US$840 million.
-This number is expected to grow to US$1.3 billion by 2022.
+The Philippines eCommerce market is definitely worth entering.
+At 2019, the market value of eCommerce is at USD 952 million.
+This number is expected to grow to USD 1.4 billion by 2024.1

-But before we dive into how to ship overseas to the Philippines, it helps to have a bit of background on the country.
+But before we dive into how to ship internationally to the Philippines, it helps to have a bit of background on the country.

-Comprising more than 7,000 islands, the Philippines is home to 107 million people, and the population is expected to grow by 2 million every year.
+Comprising more than 7,000 islands, the Philippines is home to 107 million people, and the population is expected to grow by 2 million every year.2

 Most online purchases take place in Metropolitan Manila, also known as the National Capital Region.
 International shipments primarily enter the Philippines via Ninoy Aquino International Airport (MNL).
 It is then distributed via domestic air freight and road networks to reach your customer’s doorstep.

 The Philippines’ infrastructural networks are underdeveloped, so expect longer shipping times caused by things such as traffic congestion.
 Other factors such as weather disruptions and limited cargo capacity at domestic airports could also cause delays.